javins/gravitational-audition/README.md

 # Gravitational Interview Project for Walt Della
+In 2019-10 I applied for a position with Gravitational in Seattle.
+This is the project they asked me to complete as part of their remote interview process.

 ## Quickstart

 ### Prerequisites
-To run this test you need an Ubuntu 18.04 machine with Python 3 v3.6.8 pip, Docker 18.09.7+ installed.
+To run this project you need an Ubuntu 18.04 machine with Python 3 v3.6.8 pip, Docker 18.09.7+ installed.
+You can run the following command to install these.
+You will need sudo or root.

 ```apt install docker python3 python3-pip```